V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 ![!eRep](https://www.v1engineering.com/wp-content/uploads/2015/05/eRep.png){: width="400"}

-View it from the edge and you can see, that the path is below your z-home, and the movements are above z-home.
+View it from the edge and you can see that the path is below your z-home, and the movements are above z-home.

 ![!eSide](https://www.v1engineering.com/wp-content/uploads/2015/05/eSide.png){: width="400"}